MyMemoryChat/LLM_agent/prompt_template/USER_ANSWER_REACT/USER_ANSWER_REACT.md

     (etc ...)
     Observation: I have enough information.

+    Answer:
+    {{
-    Answer: B brought A to Y for her 26th birthday from Turkey.
-That is really lovely and romantic :blush: !
+        'message': B brought A to Y for her 26th birthday from Turkey.
+That is really lovely and romantic :blush: !, 'images': [
-    [./images/picture3.png, ./images/picture8.png]
+            {{
+                'title': 'A and B in the plane to Paris', 'description': 'A is sleeping on B's right shoulder during their flight for Paris.', 'path': './images/picture3.jpg'
+            }}
+        ]
+    }}